joemoose/psiops/docs/combat.md

 ## Rest and Recovery

 Once per mission, your squad can *rally*.
-The GM then designates a nearby *laying-up position (LUP)* and describes any obstacles to reaching it.
+The GM designates a nearby *laying-up position (LUP)* and describes any obstacles to reaching it.
 Arriving at the LUP lets your squad rest and reorganize.
 Your LUP is always concealed and defensible.
 You can rally once per mission.

 Reaching the LUP has the following effects: